 The power of the intestinal barrier should not be underestimated

-- the microbiome ("intestinal flora")
+- the microbiome (intestinal flora)“)

-- the intestinal mucosa
+- the intestinal lining

 - Multiple sclerosis

-can be promoted by a disturbed intestinal system.
+can be favored by a disturbed intestinal system.
 Take your gut seriously and don't take abdominal pain and a weak immune system for granted.
 After antibiotic treatment, for example, it is essential to rebuild the protective intestinal bacteria.

-Thanks for reading!
+Thank you for reading!